france-connect/sources/back/libs/apache-ignite/README.md

 See [Apache ignite NodeJS thin client](https://ignite.apache.org/docs/latest/thin-clients/nodejs-thin-client)

-Instanciates an apache ignite client and connects to an apache ignite server at module initialization.
+Instantiates an apache ignite client and connects to an apache ignite server at module initialization.

 Can prepare and serve instances to manipulate caches.